Kimtron/foolKitMap/README.md

 # FoolKitMap

 A map linking an audience to the various sources of legal help in Australia.
 This content is not copyrighted to me.

-The owner of Foolkit is fantastic and dedicated to developing an ever dynamic resource.
+Mr. Andrew Rogers LL.B., Lawyer and Founder of Foolkit is fantastic and dedicated to developing an ever dynamic legal resource, and providing outreach to many Australians.

+# Install

 By image map, a href and img src.